Invidious Comparisons: Ranking and Selection as Compound Decisions: Homogeneous Variances

 Figure \ref{fig.FDRFNR} shows the false discovery rate, and false non-discovery rate for a range of capacity constraints, $\alpha$, when the mixing distribution, $G$, is standard Gaussian and $\sigma^2 = 1$.
-In this case, the cut-off value $\eta_\alpha$ is the $(1-\alpha)$ quantile of $\mathcal{N}(0, 2)$.
-For selecting individuals at the top $\alpha$ quantile, the false discovery rate remains alarmingly high especially for smaller $\alpha$, implying that the selected set may consist of a very high proportion of false discoveries.
-For example, for $\alpha = 0.10$ the proportion of selected observations with $\theta$ below the threshold $\theta_\alpha$ is slightly greater than 50 percent.
+In this low signal to noise ratio case, the cut-off value $\eta_\alpha$ is the $(1-\alpha)$ quantile of $\mathcal{N}(0, 2)$, and it is very difficult to distinguish the meritorious from the merely lucky.
+For selecting individuals at the top $\alpha$ quantile, the false discovery rate is alarmingly high especially for smaller $\alpha$, implying that the selected set may consist of a very high proportion of false discoveries.
+When $\alpha = 0.10$ the proportion of selected observations with $\theta$ below the threshold $\theta_\alpha$ is slightly greater than 50 percent.